Selection of Best Trampolines Available in Canada! (with Reviews)

 The name of this 14 ft. trampoline certainly evokes great expectations.
 PureFun?
 Well, a tad presumptuous.
 But not too untrue.
 In a nutshell, this trampoline really is a lot of fun and seems like a well-rounded package.

-At first this looks just like hundreds of similar, generic trampolines, but the whole impression is livened up by the lime green pads, instead of the boring blue we’ve become accustomed to.
-The stitching is also vividly colored and it’s clear the manufacturer isn’t ashamed of its quality.
+At first, this looks just like hundreds of similar, generic trampolines, but the whole impression is livened up by the lime green pads, instead of the boring blue we’ve become accustomed to.
+The stitching is also vividly coloured and it’s clear the manufacturer isn’t ashamed of its quality.
 And they shouldn’t be.
 It’s good.

 This is a very good trampoline if you can get over its short warranty period.
 It’s well built and a lot of fun once you set it up thanks to a large number of springs that won’t rust, keeping ownership costs down.
 But obviously, nothing is perfect, so it’s a risk you’ll have to take, unfortunately.
 It’s cheap enough to warrant that, and from our observation, it doesn’t look like it will fall apart anytime soon.